Banks should make adjustments to help meet a disabled person’s needs. These could include:

 If your bank cannot help

-what your child needs and why
+what you need and why

-If your child is under 18
+If the disabled person is under 18

 Training to manage money